OctopusDeploy/blog/blog/2025-06/slack-argo-workflow/index.md

 - Configure Vault to work with Kubernetes authentication/authorization

 ### Slack channel
 To post a message to Slack, I first need to create an App.
 I used this [guide](https://api.slack.com/tutorials/tracks/getting-a-token) to create an App quickly.
-Installing the App generated a Bot User OAuth Token which is what is used retrieve secrets from Vault.
+Installing the App generated a Bot User OAuth Token, which is what is used to retrieve secrets from Vault.

 ### Vault
 For the Vault instance, there were two things I needed for this project: